 Charles Sturt University, Australia Dr Pam Faulks is an editor with the Centre for Customs & Excise Studies (CCES), Charles Sturt University.
-She has qualifications and extensive experience in editing, communications, tourism and tertiary education.
-In addition to assisting with the World Customs Journal, Pam provides academic editing services to PhD candidates in the final stages of their thesis preparation.
-She has previously worked at the University of Canberra and the ACT Exporters Network.
-Volume 10, Number 2 Internationa l Network of Customs Universities ишегиянопя INCIMORK OI CHISTOHIS Universities
+She is an accredited editor with the Institute of Professional Editors (IPEd) and has tertiary qualifications and extensive experience in editing, communications, tourism and education.